My life has been bathed in art.

 Although I took art courses at Rutgers University, my training is mostly informal.
 That includes 40 summers on Cape Cod, where the ocean, both serene and untamable, has been integral to my photographic explorations of inner worlds.
 One of those projects, Imaginary Timescapes, examines time through myth, memories, and dreams.

 I have two daughters and four grandchildren.
-I am also a proud member of ArtSpace Maynard, a collective of more than 80 practicing studio artists in Maynard, Massachusetts, where I now live.
+I am also a proud member of ArtSpace Maynard, a collective of more than 80 practicing studio artists in Maynard, Massachusetts, where my wife and I live.